jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 I boost my microphone and change headphone equalizer settings.

+Optional features can be added with "Turn Windows features on or off."
+I add Windows Sandbox, Virtual Machine Platform, and [Windows Subsystem for Linux](#Windows Subsystem for Linux).

 ### Copy From Backup

 I copy over everything from Dropbox from the old drive to save bandwidth.
 I copy over my folder of git repositories which takes longer than it should due to node_modules folders.